How to Find Ideas for Your Story

 As you begin to brainstorm, remember not to be too critical or take too long working on any one idea during this exercise, but do come back and keep developing these lists until you have complied an ample set of options that inspire you to write.
 This early stage of finding ideas might take some time to complete, but this is only natural as you are sifting through your subconscious while seeking out your best ideas, and even early on, this exercise will lead to helpful insights.

 Once you have finished your preliminary lists for the people, places, and plot of your novel, divide each of your ideas into piles of hot (really fuels your imagination) and warm (maybe).
 Keep the rest in a separate cold list that you will want to peek at again once or twice later on, just in case something in there is useful for a part of your story you haven’t gotten to yet.

-Finding ideas part 2: Building story seeds into micro-narratives
+Finding ideas for your novel part 2: Building story seeds into micro-narratives

 Once your initial brainstorming sessions are complete and you have a list of ideas ready for each category, it is time to combine several of these assorted story seeds into miniature narratives (preliminary characters, settings, and plot points with several details attached).
 Keep playing around with these piles of potential traits and events until you have early versions of your core characters, settings, and plot that are ready to be injected into your novel.